Learning-based agricultural management in partially observable environments subject to climate variability: Impact of climate variability on agriculture management

 Our simulations run from April 10th to October 30th, with an average air temperature of 10.9 degrees Celsius in 1999 on the planting day (May 27th), aligning with the recommended corn planting temperature of above 10 degrees Celsius by experts \cite{Abendroth2017}.
 However, when temperatures surge by more than 2.5 degrees, corn yield starts to decline, possibly indicating that the heat becomes too intense for healthy corn growth.
 This hypothesis gains further support when the temperature is raised by 5 degrees Celsius, resulting in a significant drop in corn yield to just half its original volume under the actual weather conditions of 1999.

 While examining the data presented in Table~\ref{table:TempImpact}, it becomes evident that various policies exhibit similar trends in corn yield as daily temperature systematically increases.
 However, notable differences emerge in nitrogen input when corn yield starts to decline significantly due to substantial temperature escalation.
 The `optimal policies,' which consistently employ significantly less nitrogen than the `1999 policy,' lead to higher rewards.
 Specifically, when the temperature increases by 5 degrees, the 'optimal policy' yields a reward (representing the net income) 30\% higher than the `1999 policy.'
-In contrast, the expert policy maintains the same fertilizer usage but results in substantially higher nitrate leaching compared to other policies.

 These results underscore the adaptability of the fixed policy to small temperature escalation, while also highlighting the need of the agent to update the optimal policy under extreme temperature conditions.
 This finding has important implications for PA in response to climate change in the future.
 It suggests that as temperatures continue to rise, there will be a growing need to develop and implement more dynamic and responsive agricultural management policies to maximize yields and minimize environmental impacts.